quicwg/base-drafts/draft-ietf-quic-transport.md

 tokens ({{address-validation}}) that it has issued to its peer if those are no longer valid based on the changed address.

-A client MAY treat an incoming PATH_CHALLENGE frame that includes data as an indication that the server’s view of the client’s endpoint has changed.
+A client MAY treat an incoming PATH_CHALLENGE frame that includes data as an indication that the server’s view of the client’s address has changed.
 This acts as a hint to the client that the network path may have changed, such as when a NAT rebinding occurs.
-Because of this, servers SHOULD NOT send PATH_CHALLENGE frames that include data unless there is a need to re-validate the client’s address (such as any address or port change, or an extended period without traffic).
+A server SHOULD NOT send a PATH_CHALLENGE frames unless there is an observed change in the client’s address.

 Upon seeing a connection migration, an endpoint that sees a new address MUST abandon any address validation it is performing with other addresses on the